-

 many and different

-teacher at a university or college (especially at Cambridge or Oxford)
+a teacher or tutor, especially at Cambridge or Oxford

 worthless or dangerous material that should be removed